RivasCVA/caviar-webapp/README.md

 ###### Then follow the CLI's instructions to add details for the pull request.
 You can always edit the title and message on GitHub after it has been created, if needed.

-5. Once the PR has been approved, you can merge it to master
+5. Once the PR has been approved, you can merge it to master:

 #### `gh pr merge`